noomorph/vimium/README.md

 1.15 (01/31/2010)

 -  Make the CSS used by the link hints configurable.
 It's under Advanced Options.
--  Add a notification linking to the changelog when Vimium is updated in the background.
+-  Add a notification linking to the changelog when VIMtage is updated in the background.
 -  Link-hinting performance improvements and bugfixes.
 -  Ctrl+D and Ctrl+U now scroll by 1/2 page instead of a fixed amount, to mirror Vim's behavior.